How to Secure Distributed Filters Under Sensor Attacks: Secured Distributed Filter

-where $\lambda_0$ and $s$ are given in \eqref{eq_lambda} and \eqref{attack_input}, respectively. \end{theorem} \begin{proof} See Appendix \ref{app_thm_iff}. \end{proof}
+where $s$ and $\lambda_0$ are given in \eqref{attack_input} and \eqref{eq_lambda}, respectively. \end{theorem} \begin{proof} See Appendix \ref{app_thm_iff}. \end{proof}

+{ Condition \eqref{eq_iff} means that the maximal number of attacked sensors at each time, i.e., $s$, is less than scalar $\lambda_0$ which depends on the observation matrices of attack-free sensors as shown in \eqref{eq_lambda}.
+Given $s$, it is straightforward to check \eqref{eq_iff} with the knowledge of the system observation matrices $\{C_i\}_{i=1}^N.$ For a particular system with $C_i=1$, $i=1,\dots,N,$ we have $ \lambda_0=N-s$.
+Hence, \eqref{eq_iff} is equivalent to $s\leq \lceil{ N/2\rceil}-1$, which is the same maximum obtained under FDI sensor attacks in \cite{chong2015observability,fawzi2014secure}. }

-In the following theorem, by adding another condition, we show all the observations of attack-free sensors will eventually not be saturated, which contributes to a tighter bound than that in Theorem \ref{thm_stability}. \begin{theorem} (\textbf{Bounds}) Under the same conditions as in Theorem \ref{thm_stability}, if there is a time $t_0\in\Gamma$ (e.g., $t_0=1$), such that
+In the following theorem, by adding another condition, we show all the observations of attack-free sensors will eventually not be saturated, which contributes to tighter bounds than those in Theorem~\ref{thm_stability}. \begin{theorem} (\textbf{Bounds}) Under the same conditions as in Theorem~\ref{thm_stability}, if there is a time $t_0\in\Gamma$ (e.g., $t_0=1$), such that